-- Calms down within 10 minutes after you leave her, like at a childcare drop off - □ Notices other children and joins them to play
+- Calms down within 10 minutes after you leave her, like at a childcare drop off - Notices other children and joins them to play

-- □ Talks with you in conversation using at least two back-and-forth exchanges - ☐ Asks "who," "what," "where," or "why" questions, like "Where is mommy/daddy?" - Says what action is happening in a picture or book when asked, like "running," "eating," or "playing" - □ Says first name, when asked - ☐ Talks well enough for others to understand, most of the time
+- Talks with you in conversation using at least two back-and-forth exchanges - Asks "who," "what," "where," or "why" questions, like "Where is mommy/daddy?" - Says what action is happening in a picture or book when asked, like "running," "eating," or "playing" - Says first name, when asked - Talks well enough for others to understand, most of the time

-- What are some things you and your child do together? - What are some things your child likes to do? - Is there anything your child does or does not do that concerns you?
+OTHER IMPORTANT THINGS TO SHARE WITH THE DOCTOR...
+What are some things your child likes to do?
+Is there anything your child does or does not do that concerns you?